gdampf/Jarolift/README.md

 To be used with VSCode Version: 1.79.2 (user setup) and Platformio 6.1.7, but the versions shouldn't mean that much.
-For Versions on Library the platformio.ini.template
+For Versions on Libraries, see the platformio.ini.template!